UnstableEgghead/braid/doc/readme.txt

       tags.
 This is primarily used to ease with proofreading of the game itself.
 The various links and macros have their own special formatting such as italics and underlines.
+   -n --newlines:
+      If set, braid will skip stripping newlines on passages containing either the tagname given, or if all, will not strip newlines for all passage types.

 The parameters for unbraid are as follows:
    -a --author: